aqwAntonio/ds18b20/README.md

-i trying to create a cozy smart home
+i trying to create a cozy home in any weather